 What to Expect When Tuning In

-In the first five to six minutes of every Sleep with Me episode, you hear the theme song, show credits, and commercials.
+In the first five to six minutes of every Sleep with Me episode, you hear the show credits and commercials.
 As Ackerman acknowledges, it’s essential to front-load the business end of things in a podcast designed to put you to sleep.
-The podcast progresses to a 12- to 14-minute introduction with Ackerman explaining that he wants to “create a safe place where you can set aside whatever’s keeping you awake — thinking, physical feelings, emotions.
-Whatever it is, let me distract you from it.”
+The podcast progresses to a 12- to 14-minute introduction with Ackerman explaining that he wants to “create a safe place where you can set aside whatever’s keeping you awake — thinking, physical feelings, emotions.”

 “Our brains are structured for narrative.
 For some people, sounds work well.
 For others, especially those prone to anxiety or overthinking, they’re already telling themselves a story in their heads.
-This gives them the opportunity to stop listening to that story in their brain and listen to this other, kind of boring story where there’s no personal stake for them.”
+This gives them the opportunity to stop listening to that story in their brain and listen to this other, kind of boring story where there’s no personal stake for them,” says Ackerman.

 Does It Work?